 And the money, oh there’s never enough money.
 Even if today the flights can be fairly cheap even to distant destinations, the flights are not the only cost.
 You’d need accommodation, you’d need to eat, maybe you’d like to party a little bit… Having a long holiday means spending a long penny as well.
 Not to mention the extra holiday from work that you won’t get paid for.
 Ouch.
 Not too tempting, huh?

-That’s why I love Europe so much.
-It’s a real treasure for a busy budget traveler.
-And you won’t run out of options, you have everything from big cities to little villages and peaceful nature wonders… and the list goes on.
+That’s why I love city breaks in Europe so much.
+Europe is a real treasure for a busy budget traveller.
+And you won’t run out of options; You have everything from big cities to little villages and peaceful natural wonders, even during a city break.
+You can, for example, take a day trip from Prague to paradise with very little effort.

 Our latest weekend destination was Vilnius, the beautiful capital of Lithuania.
 We booked our trip via Ebookers for approximately 250 euros each, including flights and two nights with breakfast in the four-star BestWestern Vilnius.